Alex-Ph/sac/README.md

 - An Integration test for one controller (more should come later, just want to see how it works for now)
 - An unittest for one controller (more should come later, just want to see how it works for now)
 - Automated test of the provided demo process -> intTest (more should come later, just want to see how it works for now)
+- Travis added (just compile to get an idea how travis works)

 ToDos:
 - Check project against provided checkstyle.xml file